hpc/charliecloud/doc/ch-image.rst

 executes this Dockerfile to produce image :code:`bar`.
 That is, if any command fails, the build fails and no further commands are attempted.

-This mode provides a detailed image provenance just like a Dockerfile.
+This mode provides detailed image provenance just like a Dockerfile.

 Non-interactive mode using a shell script
 -----------------------------------------